 Newton was only the second scientist to be knighted.
 The first was Sir Francis Bacon.

-Do you have any interesting facts about Sir Isaac Newton that we’ve not mentioned?
-Let us know in the comments section below!
+Do you know any fun facts about Sir Isaac Newton?
+Share them in the comments below!